Transition and recovery of the health system post earthquake

-- Overseeing financial aid to the government
+- Oversaw financial aid to the government

-- Developing district-level flexible recovery plans
+- Developed district-level flexible recovery plans

-- Improving preparedness for future earthquakes/disasters.
+- Improved preparedness for future earthquakes/disasters.

 Over 21,000 people were injured in the April and May 2015 earthquakes

-We are supporting rehabilitation of 1,200 people
+We supported rehabilitation of 1,200 people

-We are providing psycho-social support to 15,000 people
+We provided psycho-social support to 15,000 people